 The Knuckle Saver makes setting up a seat belt installation so much easier!
 Simply clip the Knuckle Saver onto the “male” end of the seat belt and route the narrow, semi-rigid Knuckle Saver through the car seat’s belt path.
 Grab the strap on the other side of the belt path to pull it the rest of the way through, unclip the Knuckle Saver from the latch plate, buckle the seat belt in and voila!
 Continue with the installation as usual, but with intact, scrape-free hands!

 Don’t skip the paperwork!
-Seat check forms are important for your records; and they also help serve as a checklist so you don’t forget to cover anything important during a check.
-Need a form?
-Here are a few options:
+Seat check forms are important for your records and they also help serve as a checklist so you don’t forget to cover anything important during a check.
+Don’t forget a clipboard to attach your form to if you’re using a paper form.

 - Safe Kids Form – you must add your own liability waiver, but you can also customize with your organization’s logo.

 Your state or coalition may have their own forms available as well.
-Check with your organization for policies regarding storage of completed check forms and data reporting.
+Check with your local coordinator for policies regarding storage of completed check forms and data reporting.

 Every Child Passenger Safety Technician should have a LATCH manual.
 I happen to have four, but I like to be prepared.
 The first half of the LATCH manual explains just about everything you need to know about how the LATCH system was developed and how it is meant to be used.
 The second half contains absolutely invaluable appendices detailing the locations of lower anchors and top tethers by vehicle, part numbers for retrofitting top tether anchors, rules about center lower anchor use, and so much more.
 You need one.
 Possibly two.
 Just in case your one year old decides to use one for a paper shredding party.
 Or zombies.
 Just be prepared.
 Plus, if you order three, you get a discount!
 Who doesn’t love a discount?
 You can find them at Safe Ride News.

-I used to have two of these.
-One disappeared somewhere along the way, probably thanks to one of my kids.
-I do a lot of checks with expectant parents, and I use this to demonstrate the proper way to use a rolled up receiving blanket for body support if their seat doesn’t come with a newborn insert.
+Rolled receiving blankets can be used to help with the newborn fit.
+I use the blanket in my kid to demonstrate the proper way to use a rolled up receiving blanket for body support if their seat doesn’t come with a newborn insert.

 - Tape measure and scale: used to measure kids when their caregiver is unsure of their weight and height.

-- Locking clips and a belt shortening clip for vehicles that may not have locking seat belts.
+- Locking clips for vehicles that may not have locking seat belts.

 - Threading tool: the handy little gadget pictured above came from a Baby Trend car seat, it’s just a flat piece of plastic but it’s great for helping shove a harness strap through a tight slot.
 Our friends at Knuckle Saver make one as well.